minearlab/UW2019-VR-Treadmill-Optimization/README.md

 ### Executable Version Can Be Found Here --->

 ## Usage
   * The Critical Code can be found under the "Treadmill" folder.
-Be warned that it requires Cyberith's suite of development scripts (and a Nirtualizer Omnidirectional Treadmill) to actually run.
+Be warned that it requires Cyberith's suite of development scripts (and a Virtualizer Omnidirectional Treadmill) to actually run.
 If you have the requsites, great!
 If not, we hope the code can at least get the gears moving on how to apply a similar solution to your projects.

   * The Majority of the files in this repo are likely not necesarry.
 However, they do define some useful functions when working with UI and are included as extras that you may use (with citation) or take from in order to streamline your development process.